OpenMLRL/CoMLRL/docs/content/docs/dev/contributing.md

 Thanks for your interest in helping build CoMLRL!
 This guide walks you through reporting issues, contributing changes, and keeping the codebase healthy.

-## Development
+## Development Guidelines

-{{% steps %}}

-1. Fork the upstream repository.
+- Fork the upstream repository.
-2. Clone your fork and synchronize with upstream:
+- Clone your fork and synchronize with upstream:
     ```bash
       git clone https://github.com/<your-username>/CoMLRL.git
       cd CoMLRL